-It's amazing how much time you can kill when you ought to be getting on with something important; learn how to break the procrastination habit with these top tips.
+It's amazing how much time you can kill when you ought to be getting on with something important.
+Learn how to break the procrastination habit with these top tips.

 Ask yourself some searching questions.
 What goes through your head when you decide not to start quite yet?
 Do you not know where to begin?
-Are you worried it won't be good enough?
+Are you worried what you create won't be good enough?
 Is it something more physical like tiredness or hunger?

 02. Start anywhere